 However, if you are interested in the cooked weight of the meat, you should weigh it after cooking.
 This measurement will give you a better estimation of the amount of meat you are consuming, which is important for portion control.

-See also How long to cook frozen spinach
+See also How to cook frozen bread sticks in air fryer

 It is important to note that cooking can affect the nutritional content of meat.
 High-heat cooking methods, such as grilling or frying, can cause some of the nutrients to break down.
 On the other hand, slow cooking methods, such as stewing or braising, can help retain more nutrients.